top of page

 1. The decisions of the General Assembly shall be taken in accordance with the terms and conditions of quorum and majority provided for by law.

-6. If, in an election of persons, no one has obtained an absolute majority, a second free vote or, in the case of a binding proposal, a second vote among the candidates proposed shall be organised.
-If in this second vote, no one obtains an absolute majority, there will be further ballots until one person obtains an absolute majority or voting was between two candidates and there is parity of votes.
-In ballots (except for the second vote), voting is each time of the persons voted in the previous round, except for the person who obtained the fewest votes in the previous vote.
+5. If, in an election of persons, no one has obtained an absolute majority, a second free vote or, in the case of a binding proposal, a second vote among the candidates proposed shall be organised.
+If in this second vote, no one obtains an absolute majority, there will be further ballots as further set-out below until one person obtains an absolute majority or voting was between two candidates and there is parity of votes.
+In case further ballots are distributed (excluding the second vote), voting is each time of the persons voted in the previous round, except for the person who obtained the fewest votes in the previous vote.
 If in this previous vote, several people finish tied with the fewest votes, it will be determined by drawing lots which one will be eliminated in the next round.
 If there is parity in a vote between two people, it will be determined by lot which of the two will be elected.

 Article 18: Convening of the General Assembly

-2. The notice period may not be less than two (2) weeks.
+2. The notice period may not be less than fifteen (15) days prior to the date of the relevant General Assembly.

 3. The agenda of the General Assembly is mentioned in the convocation.